CS2103JAN2017-W13-B1/main/docs/UserGuide.md

 * `find terra`<br>
   `delete 1`<br>
   Deletes the 1st task in the results of the `find` command.

 ### 2.7.
 Clearing all entries : `clear`

-Clears all entries from the address book.<br>
+Clears all stored tasks from the μTask.<br>
 Format: `clear`

 ### 2.8.
 Exiting the program : `exit`